 Blocking Search Keywords in School Manager

 Sometimes seemingly harmless keywords can lead to inappropriate search results or become a distraction for students, prompting reports from teaching staff.
-In such cases, using School Manager to block specific search keywords can be an effective solution.
+Using School Manager to block specific search keywords can be an effective solution in such cases.
 Blocking keywords can prevent students from accessing undesirable content using search engines.
-This can include instances where students search for unblocked games, free movies and TV shows, or attempt to bypass operating system or system administration restrictions.
+This can include instances where students search for unblocked games, free movies, and TV shows or attempt to bypass operating system or system administration restrictions.
 Any changes you make will be reflected in your Search Reports.

 Important